BDC Hamburger Icon

 6. Ralph Lauren

-Jane Hamilton Neilsen is the chief operating officer and chief financial officer of fashion clothing and lifestyle brand Ralph Lauren Corp., overseeing its global finance, business development and real estate organizations.
+Jane Hamilton Nielsen is the chief operating officer and chief financial officer of fashion clothing and lifestyle brand Ralph Lauren Corp., overseeing its global finance, business development and real estate organizations.
 In addition, she is responsible for investor relations, procurement, IT and global logistics.
 Neilson joined Ralph Lauren in 2016 after working as the chief financial officer of Coach, Inc. and the chief financial officer and senior vice president of Pepsico Beverages & Foods.
 She is also a board member of Mondelēz International.

 7. ADP

-In 2023, Maria Black became the president and CEO of ADP, the market leader in outsourced human resource functions such as payroll, benefit administration and tax services.
+In 2023, Maria Black became the president and CEO of ADP, the market leader in outsourced human resource functions, such as payroll, benefit administration and tax services.
 At the helm of this Fortune 500 company operating in more than 140 countries, Black endorses using data-driven insights to drive social good, creating a more diverse, equitable and inclusive workplace for ADP’s clients.

 Bottom LineBottom line